VeryLowProfile/Mixed-Messages-Portfolio-Project/README.md

 2. Run in your terminal `node 'your_folder_path'\MixedMessages.js`

 ## **How to customize the script**
-You can customize the script adding properites to the object "categories".
+You can customize the script adding properties to the object "categories".

 ```
 const categories = {